windnode/WindNODE_ABW/docs/scenarios.rst

 For estimating the future RES capacity in the region Anhalt-Bitterfeld-Wittenberg (and in the individual municipalities), a *prox-to-now* approach is used.
-This means, the national increase of RES generation capacity is disaggreted to each municipality by the existing capacity.
-For example, a 80 % increase of PV generation capacity translates to an increase of PV capacity for each municipality by 80 %.
+This means, the national increase of RES generation capacity is disaggregated to each municipality by the existing capacity.
+For example, a 80 % increase of PV generation capacity at national level translates to an increase of PV capacity for each municipality by 80 % of the existing capacity.
 Thereby, the maximum available land is respected and in case of not sufficient space in one municipality, exceeding capacitiy is located in a neighboring municipality.